-Shawn Mendes And Margot Robbie: “She Is The Most Perfect Woman In The World”
+Shawn Mendes And Margot Robbie: ‘She Is The Most Perfect Woman In The World’

 Shawn Mendes and Margot Robbie?
-It might sound like an unlikely match, but according to the popular 18-year-old Canadian singer, he would have loved to marry the 26-years-old Australian actress.
+It might sound like an unlikely match, but according to the popular 18-year-old Canadian singer, he would have loved to marry the 26-year-old Australian actress.
 Margot Robbie’s husband Tom Ackerley might object, of course, and what will Camila Cabello, Shawn Mendes’ rumored love interest, have to say about her new competitor?

-Last year, Shawn Mendes made his first visit to Australia, as part of his worldwide tour.
+Last year, Shawn Mendes made his first visit to Australia as part of his worldwide tour.
 This week, Shawn announced he would be returning to Australia and New Zealand in November.
 In light of this, Shawn was interviewed by Kent “Smallzy” Small from Australian radio station Nova FM, where he made some surprising statements about his love for Margot Robbie, his feelings towards the people of Australia, and his plans to retire there.

 Shawn Mendes and Margot Robbie’s connection came up when Shawn was asked whether he’s married or not.
 The host of the radio show came up with some of the most popular questions asked on Google regarding Shawn – and “Is Shawn Mendes married?” was one of the top questions.

-“Definitely not married”, Shawn answered, but then had an idea.
+“Definitely not married,” Shawn answered, but then had an idea.
 “Where is Margot Robbie from?”

 The radio host then explained that Margot is originally from Melbourne, Australia, and suggested that Shawn marry her.